lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/cxfs_end_of_support.md

 * or to the [Log-term Archive](../data_lifecycle/preservation_research_data.md) (tagged with metadata).

-To run the file system without support comes with the risk of losing data.
-So, please store away your results into the Intermediate Archive. `/fastfs` might on only be used for really temporary data, since we are not sure if we can fully guarantee the availability and the integrity of this file system, from then on.
+To run the filesystem without support comes with the risk of losing data.
+So, please store away your results into the Intermediate Archive. `/fastfs` might on only be used for really temporary data, since we are not sure if we can fully guarantee the availability and the integrity of this filesystem, from then on.

-With the new HRSK-II system comes a large scratch file system with approximately 800 TB disk space.
+With the new HRSK-II system comes a large scratch filesystem with approximately 800 TB disk space.
 It will be made available for all running HPC systems in due time.

 ## Migration from CXFS to the Intermediate Archive